 Hi there, I only went to Tokyo, but definitely the Subway.
-They had a visitor's pass available at the airport for unlimited travel for 2 days and a lot cheaper, so that saved a lot of money :-) over 6 years agoAnswered by Josh Guymer
+They had a visitor's pass available at the airport for unlimited travel for 2 days and a lot cheaper, so that saved a lot of money :-) almost 7 years agoAnswered by Josh Guymer

 Hi, I live in Osaka.

 Yes, the trains/ subway is the best way to get around.
 Osaka has a wide network of trains and subway system.
 These are mainly of 3 kinds - Subway, JR trains (govt. owned Japan Railways) and at least half a dozen other private train lines.

 There is no one single day/ weekly pass that covers all train lines.
 I'm aware the subway has a day pass.
 Not sure about others.